 Enrollment in graduate courses usually requires specific permission in the form of department approval, which is provided by graduate advisors.
 The MA Coordinator in Psychology will approve department courses, while courses in other departments require the approval of their graduate advisor.
-After meeting with you, the MA Coordinator will clear you for each of your courses which then allowsyou to register for those approved courses.
-This system ensures that those who request a course are qualified to take it, and it provides a procedure for controlling enrollment incertain skill courses.
+After meeting with the MA Coordinator, you will be cleared for each of your courses, which then allowsyou to register for those approved courses.
+This system ensures that those who request a course are qualified to take it, and it provides a procedure for controlling enrollment in certain skill courses.
 Once you have departmental approval, barring changes to the master schedule, you have a confirmed reservation for a seat in the class.

-This system also means that you must receive academic advisement before you register each semester, so please make an appointment with the MA Coordinator before pre-registration begins.
-Advisement appointments will be routinely announced on the psychmasters listserve twice a year in October and March.
-Prior to your advising appointment, please take a look at your course degree plan and recommended sequence of courses (which can be found later in this Handbook).
+This system also means that you must receive academic advisement before you registereach semester.
+Advisement meetings will be routinely announced twice a year in October and March.
+Prior to your advising, please check your degree plan and recommended sequence of courses (which can be found later in this Handbook).
 The sequence of these courses is fairly straightforward but the MA Coordinator can offer advice on courses that may be best for your specific circumstances or professional goals.
 Juggling your needs with those of others on campus who wish to take our classes is a complex task, and if you are tardy in formulating your plans for subsequent semesters, we do not promise to have spaces remaining in classes that would otherwise have been open to you.

-We will strive to make all our courses available to you on a schedule that is convenient for you.
+We will strive to make all our courses available to you on a schedule that is convenient.
 Nevertheless, various changes in the availability of faculty can lead to unanticipated changes in our sequencing of courses.
-Most importantly, you should note that some of our courses-in particular, Assessment of Intelligence and Achievement, and Practica I, II, and III have strict limits on the number of students they can contain.
-We take great efforts to make sure that the courses that you need are available when you need to take them during your academic career, but unforeseen circumstances beyond our control may arise.
-Priority in enrollment is given to those closest to graduation, and some courses may not be available to you if there will be other opportunities for you to take them before you graduate.
+Most importantly, you should note that some of our courses-in particular, Assessment courses, and Practica I, II, and III-have strict limits on the number of students they can contain.
+We take great efforts to make surethat the courses that you need are available when you need to take them during your academic career, but unforeseen circumstances beyond our control may arise.
+Priority in enrollment is given to those closest to graduation, and some courses may not be available to you if there willbe other opportunities for you to take them before you graduate.

 Finally, you should always be alert for changes in our course offerings that occur after the University's official Schedule of Courses is posted on the Web (which is several weeks before advisement begins).
 Courses are sometimes added to our list of offerings, and class meeting times sometimes change.
-The MA Coordinator publicizes these changes on the PsychMasterslistserv and should be regarded as a source of information that is to be preferred to the posted Schedule of Courses.
+When possible, the MA Coordinator will notify you of these changes and should be regarded as a source of information that is to be preferred to the posted Schedule of Courses.